Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Aarakocra.md

 ### Aarakocra in [[Xhorhas]]

 Aarakocra are native to the mountains and jungles of western [[Wildemount]], and have precious few settlements in the mountains surrounding [[Xhorhas]].
-The average Kryn dark elf would react to the sight of an aarakocra with shock, for they have neither stories nor experience with such creatures.
+The average Kryn [[Dark Elves|dark elf]] would react to the sight of an aarakocra with shock, for they have neither stories nor experience with such creatures.

 ### Aarakocra Names